NINDS CDE Notice of Copyright

-The Stroop test involves three trials.
+Several different versions of the Stroop are available (discussed in more detail below).
+The Stroop Test involves three trials.
 In the WORD trial, the subject reads words of color names (e.g., red, blue) printed in black ink.
 In the COLOR trial, the subject identifies colors (e.g., rectangles printed in red or blue).
 Finally, in the COLOR-WORD response inhibition trial, the subject must name the color in which a word is presented, while ignoring the printed word.
 Thus, incongruence between the word's color and identity (e.g., the word "blue" presented in red) requires inhibition and response selection.
-Multiple versions of the Stroop test are available (e.g., Victoria, Golden, D-KEFS, and Trenerry versions).
+As noted above, multiple versions of the Stroop test are available (e.g., Victoria, Golden, D-KEFS, and Trenerry versions).

-Construct measured: Cognitive flexibility, attention, and processing speed
+Construct measured: Cognitive flexibility, response inhibition, and processing speed

 Generic vs. disease specific: Generic

-Means of administration (paper and pencil, computerized): Paper and Computerized
+Means of administration (paper and pencil, computerized): Both Paper&Pencil and Computerized.

 Location of administration (clinic, home, telephone): Clinical and Research Settings